thefuture2092/didia.me/content/posts/2021-05-05-how-to-keep-learning-while-working-part-2-learning-on-the-job.md

 Previous article ☞ [**How to keep learning while working, Part 1: it's hard when you have a life**](/how-to-keep-learning-while-working/its-hard-when-you-have-a-life)

 After the birth of my son, it became increasingly difficult for me to find time to keep learning outside of work.
-I put to rest all my side projects.
+I put all my side projects to rest.
 I stopped taking online classes.
 Basically, I didn't learn anything new outside of work for the next three months or so that followed.
-I was afraid that my career was stalling while I still had so much room to grow!
+I was afraid that my career was stalling when I still had so much room to grow!
 I couldn't let that happen!

 Fortunately, I knew a lot of people who seemed to have both successful careers and successful families.
 I thought if they could do it, why shouldn't I ?
 I just needed to find out how.
 So I went and asked them.

-My question was something like this: How do you find time to keep getting better at your job while still giving enough quality time to your family and friends ?
+My question was something like this: How do you find time to keep getting better at your job while still spending quality time with your friends and families ?

 Almost everyone I talked to had his own approach to the problem.
-But I was able to group all those different approaches into three group:
+But by talking to them, I was able to regroup all those approaches into three options:

 1. Learn by experience
 2. Learn on my own time